Evaluating response to treatment of multiple myeloma

 Multiple myeloma (MM) is characterized by the neoplastic proliferation of plasma cells producing a monoclonal immunoglobulin.
 This clone of plasma cells proliferates in the bone marrow and often results in extensive skeletal destruction with osteolytic lesions, osteopenia, and/or pathologic fractures.
 Additional disease-related complications include hypercalcemia, renal insufficiency, anemia, and infections.

 The International Myeloma Working Group has developed uniform response criteria, which are used to measure the effect of treatment.
 These criteria are described in detail here.
 This same group has proposed definitions of survival endpoints (ie, progression-free survival, time to progression, and duration of response) to be used in reporting clinical research.
 These are also defined here.

-Indications for the treatment of MM, risk stratification, and the choice of initial therapy based on this risk stratification and patient characteristics are reviewed separately.
-(See "Overview of the management of multiple myeloma" and "Selection of initial chemotherapy for symptomatic multiple myeloma" and "Management of multiple myeloma in resource-poor settings".)
+●Indications for the treatment of MM, risk stratification, and the choice of initial therapy based on this risk stratification and patient characteristics.
+(See "Overview of the management of multiple myeloma" and "Selection of initial chemotherapy for symptomatic multiple myeloma" and "Treatment of relapsed or refractory multiple myeloma".)

 - Kumar S, Paiva B, Anderson KC, et al. International Myeloma Working Group consensus criteria for response and minimal residual disease assessment in multiple myeloma.
 Lancet Oncol 2016; 17:e328.

 - Cavo M, Terpos E, Nanni C, et al. Role of (18)F-FDG PET/CT in the diagnosis and management of multiple myeloma and other plasma cell disorders: a consensus statement by the International Myeloma Working Group.
 Lancet Oncol 2017; 18:e206.